MilotaiEduard/Bound_In_Torture/README.md

 ---

-We hope you enjoy playing "Game Bound In Torture" as much as we enjoyed creating it! 😊
+We hope you enjoy playing "Bound In Torture" as much as we enjoyed creating it! 😊